flavienbwk/book-devops/eng/AUDIOBOOK.md

 A meeting based on the DACI model involves defining four roles:

-1. The driver: the person guiding the committee towards a decision.
+1. The driver.
+It is the person guiding the committee towards a decision.
 They ensure that everyone is well-informed about the meeting's progress and answer questions.
 While they ensure a decision is made, they don't necessarily influence the process.
 Often a program manager.
-2. The approver: the individual with the final say during decision approval.
+2. The approver.
+It is the individual with the final say during decision approval.
 Usually, a manager or a company executive with decision-making power.
 Consider inviting a stakeholder or a customer for whom the project was designed to take on this role.
-3. The contributors: those with the knowledge needed to shed light on the decision-making process.
+3. The contributors.
+They are those with the knowledge needed to shed light on the decision-making process.
 These are the experts and professionals.
-4. The informed stakeholders: individuals affected by the decision without being directly involved in making it.
+4. The informed stakeholders.
+They are the individuals affected by the decision without being directly involved in making it.
 Those who might need to revise their work following the decision, like legal, sales, or logistics teams.
 Limit their number: perhaps just sending them a brief email at the end of the meeting with actions to take is sufficient.

 Next, the goal is to collaboratively list the considered options in a few words.
 For each, indicate its cost, time required, and other pros or cons.